This post contains affiliate links. See our disclosure policy here.

 Garnish with lime slice.

-Make It a Mocktail: Use Corona Cero in place of the the alcoholic Mexican beer to try a booze-free version of this drink.
+Make It a Mocktail: Use Corona Cero in place of the beer to try a booze-free version of this drink.

 More Mexican Cocktails